ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 ### EFK

-To mesh with linkerd all EFK services, it is enough to use the implicit annotation at namespace level before deploying ECK Operator and create Kibana and Elasticsearch service and before deploying fluentbit chart.
+For applying linkerd service mesh to EFK services, it is enough to use the implicit annotation at namespace level before deploying ECK Operator and create Kibana and Elasticsearch service and before deploying fluentbit chart.

 Modify [EFK installation procedure](/docs/logging/) to annotate the corresponding namespace before deploying the helm charts.